 Eleven years later, our nursery is now home to a myriad of different hostas and hemerocallis.

 Last year was successful season as Brookfield Plants exhibited at 10 shows, including the RHS Chelsea Flower Show and RHS Hampton Court Palace Show — and was awarded 8 gold medals.

 While exhibiting at Chelsea, Paul launched on behalf of the British Hosta & Hemerocallis Society (BHHS) a hosta named after Scottish tennis champion Andy Murray.
 The launch enjoyed strong media coverage as the plant was presented to Murray’s fiancée to be Kim Sears.
 The plant was an ideal choice because its blue and white leaves are the colour of the Scottish saltire.

-Paul, a BHHS committee member, enjoys trialing, collecting and introducing new varieties to the UK market — so much so that he has been accepted as holder of 2 National Collections for Hostas and Hemerocallis; varieties with the RHS award of Garden Merit (AGM) .
+Paul, enjoys trialing, collecting and introducing new varieties to the UK market — so much so that he has been accepted as holder of 2 National Collections for Hostas and Hemerocallis; varieties with the RHS award of Garden Merit (AGM) .
 This year, a range of new hostas and hemerocallis will be available in small numbers from his nursery, including Church Mouse — a small, hardy plant with blue leaves and mauve flowers — and Emerald Charger, which has large, shiny, yellow-centred leaves and white, scented flowers.